 The engine that powers sustainable organisations

-At the same time, mining companies are facing the pressure to decarbonise from within but still lag behind in terms of net-zero commitment.
-As it tries to find its footing in supplying the energy transition while minimising negative footprint, the industry is not spared from investor demand for ESG.
-The challenges of ESG reporting for the industry are characterised by a complex and isolated value chain and a lack of industry-specific standard for ESG data and reporting.
+At the same time, mining companies are facing pressure to decarbonise from within but still lag behind in terms of net-zero commitment.
+As it tries to find its footing in supplying the energy transition while minimising a negative footprint, the industry is not spared from investor demand for ESG.
+The challenges of ESG reporting for the industry are characterised by a complex and isolated value chain and a lack of industry-specific standards for ESG data and reporting.

-Information on human rights issues at mine-site level is greatly lacking, and only a third of mine sites reported a grievance mechanism for communities and workers.
+Information on human rights issues at the mine-site level is greatly lacking.
+Only a third of mine sites reported a grievance mechanism for communities and workers.
 With no formal institutions in place to report, record, and monitor issues, traceability and transparency becomes elusive.

 Although the GRI Standards is generally applicable across industries, it does not capture the range of variances in the entire mining value chain.
 Although it operates on the principle of materiality that allows companies to focus on the issues that matter to the business, matching these to relevant GRI indicators is still a challenge.

 Strengthening mine-site level reporting is key to improve reporting quality.
 Companies need to dedicate resources and train site teams on ESG data collection and reporting.
 Also having systematic due processes such as grievance channels to address issues will enhance the quality of the data and disclosures.

 The Initiative for Responsible Mining Assurance (IRMA) audits miners to assess environmental and social performance.
 The Responsible Mining Initiative offers a Conflict Minerals Reporting Template that helps to increase transparency on the mineral origin and the smelters and refiners that it passes through.
-Companies should utilise these resources to form a reporting framework that makes sense for them at the corporate and mine-site levels.
+Companies should utilise these resources to form a reporting framework that makes sense for them at the corporate and mine-site-levels.